JoseRoca/WinFBX2/docs/String Management/CRegExp Class.md

 Retrieves the content of the specified submatch.

 ```
-FUNCTION SubMatchValue (BYVAL MatchIndex AS LONG = 0, BYVAL SubMatchIndex AS LONG = 0) AS CBSTR
+FUNCTION SubMatchValue (BYVAL MatchIndex AS LONG = 0, BYVAL SubMatchIndex AS LONG = 0) AS DWSTRING
 ```

 | Parameter  | Description |